 When it comes to account minimums, Betterment lets you have your account for free, which is advantageous for smaller or less experienced investors.
 This is a good deal more preferable than Vanguard’s $50,000 account minimum.

-With this in mind, it may be best for newer investors to just stick with Betterment: the no-minimum policy means you can buy in at virtually any cost, and the tools provided are simple enough that you can just look on your app and make the essential decisions you need to get involved with your investments.
+The no-minimum policy of Betterment means you can buy in at virtually any cost, and the tools provided are simple enough that you can just look on your app and make the essential decisions you need to get involved with your investments.

 Advanced users, however, who want a bit more bang for their buck and are willing to get started at a higher level will likely have a lot to admire about Vanguard’s structured, personalized service.